 We see illustrative visualization for operation planning, illustration for patient briefing, and multi-modal visualization as potential applications of our approach.
 Others have presented approaches related to our work.

-Tappenbeck et al. [19] as well as Zhou et al. [24] modify the appearance of volumetric structures based on the distance to a predefined region.
+Tappenbeck et al. [17] as well as Zhou et al. [21] modify the appearance of volumetric structures based on the distance to a predefined region.
 Our system provides a similar functionality.
 The user can define a style that is used in dependence of the distance to a given region.
 The chosen style can be altered and modified interactively.

-Rezk-Salama et al. [13] present a high-level user interface for the specification of transfer functions with semantics.
+Rezk-Salama et al. [11] present a high-level user interface for the specification of transfer functions with semantics.
 We follow up on the idea of specifying a mapping from volume attributes to a visual style by semantically meaningful parameters.
+We do however not employ a traditional color transfer function to achieve this mapping.
+The derivation of semantics for parameters in our system can be done once by experts whereas in the work of Rezk-Salama et al. [11] it is done automatically using principal component analysis on a set of predefined transfer functions.